flowingcharts/FlowingCharts/grunt-setup-readme.txt

 To start a command prompt as an administrator
 Click Start
 In the Start Search box, type cmd, and then press CTRL+SHIFT+ENTER.
-type: npm install -g grunt-cli
+> npm install -g grunt-cli

 3. Add the following files to the root directory of your project package.json